 Perhaps most importantly, these early visits help your child become comfortable with the dental environment before any treatment is ever needed.
 By the time a cavity needs filling at age three or four, your child already knows and trusts us—making treatment dramatically easier.

 As children get a bit older, we can accomplish more while still keeping the visit fun and low-pressure.
-Your child gets to sit in the "special chair" that goes up and down, we show them our friendly tools with silly names ("Mr. Thirsty" for the suction, "tooth counter" for the mirror), and we let them help by holding instruments or using the mirror themselves.
+Your child gets to sit in the special chair that goes up and down, we show them our friendly tools with silly names like 'Mr. Thirsty' for the suction, and we let them help by holding instruments or using the mirror themselves.
+We might take a ride in the dental chair, tour the office, count and clean teeth, apply fluoride for cavity prevention, take simple pictures (X-rays) if your child is ready, and talk about healthy habits using age-appropriate language.

 Older first-time visitors typically receive a more comprehensive visit similar to adult checkups, but still with patience, encouragement, and age-appropriate explanations.
 We complete a thorough examination, take necessary X-rays, provide a professional cleaning, and discuss any findings with both you and your child.

-Keep It Positive: Talk about going to meet the friendly dentist who helps keep teeth strong and healthy.
-Emphasize the fun aspects—the special chair, getting to pick a prize, seeing all the interesting tools.
+Keep It Positive: Talk about going to meet the friendly dentist who helps keep teeth strong and healthy

 Our patients consistently rate us 5 stars for gentle, anxiety-free care.
 Read verified patient experiences on Google.